 Perhaps you’re a little like me.
-For the longest time I resisted using a planner because I didn’t feel I really had that much going on my life.
-Life was pretty routine…work, family, church, etc. But the older I have gotten the less mental balls I can keep juggling around in my head.
+For the longest time, I resisted using a planner because I didn’t feel I really had that much going on my life.
+Life was pretty routine…work, family, church, etc. But the older I have gotten the fewer mental balls I can keep juggling around in my head.
 And a planner provides a perfect place to keep track of all of your life’s to-do’s, want to’s, and doing tasks.

 What types of Planners are There

 In our recent post, The One Essential Tool to Make the Most of Your Time, we discussed the six basic categories of planners.
-If you missed it less do a quick a review.
+If you missed it let’s do a quick a review.
 Generally, a planner will fall in one of these types:

 - Personal/Daily Planners